Welcome to The Storied Recipe!

 - Rai suggests making Malpua roughly the size of a teacup saucer; about 4 inches in diameter.

-- Personally, as a newbie at making malpua, I agree with Rai.
-I found the smaller the malpua, the easier it is to control the frying time.
-I was having a little trouble geting them to cook through the middle before burning around the edges.
+- Personally, as a newbie at making Malpua, I agree with Rai.
+I found the smaller the Malpua, the easier it is to control the frying time.
+I was having a little trouble getting them to cook through the middle before burning around the edges.
 Keeping them small was the best way for me to manage this issue.

-How to make sure the malpua are cooked through in the middle and crispy on the edges:
+How to make sure the Malpuas are cooked through in the middle and crispy on the edges:

 - To make sure they are cooked perfectly, make sure your oil is hot enough before pouring the batter.
 To check the temperature of the oil, you might put a small drop of the batter in and if it sizzles and floats to the top, the oil is ready.

-- Pour about ¼ cup of batter (or less) and immediately spread it around, making sure it is neither too thick or thin, it should be a little thinner around the edges.
+- Pour about 1/4 cup of batter (or less) and immediately spread it around, making sure it is neither too thick nor too thin, it should be a little thinner around the edges.

 What’s the best way to safely fry Malpua?